folio-org/folio-sample-modules/README.md

 # Folio-Sample-Modules

-This project contains some examples of Folio modules (currently only one, but more will come later), and some general information about writing modules (in this README).
+This project contains examples of Folio modules (currently a server-side Vert.x-base module, but more, e.g a UI/front-end module  will come later), and some general information about writing, packaging and describing  modules.

 <!--- TODO: Add a few words about what Folio is, for new readers.
 Keep it short! --->

 ## What is a module

-A module is a stand-alone web service that follows some guidelines, so that Okapi (Folio's API gateway) can forward requests to it.
+A module is a stand-alone unit of functionality that follows Folio's ecosystem guidelines (interfaces and schemas) and conventions; so that Okapi (Folio's middleware/API gateway) can forward requests to it and Stripes (Folio's UI Toolkit) can produce a user interface for it.

 At the moment we support several types of modules:

   * Server side
   * UI modules
   * Virtual module, with only dependencies and other metadata